 NYS Provider questions about QMB billing and eligibility should be directed to the Computer Science Corporation 1-800-343-9000

 The answer to this question has changed by laws enacted in 2015 and 2016.
-The answer is different depending on whether the individual has Original Medicare or is a Medicare Advantage plan, The answer also differs based on the type of service.
+In the proposed 2019 State Budget, Gov. Cuomo has proposed to reduce how much Medicaid pays for the Medicare costs even further.
+The amount Medicaid pays is different depending on whether the individual has Original Medicare or is a Medicare Advantage plan, with better payment for those in Medicare Advantage plans.
+The answer also differs based on the type of service.

 Exceptions - Medicaid/QMB wil pay the full coinsurance for the following services, regardless of the Medicaid rate: